WE HAVE MOVED! Our new address is at Stony Point II - 9020 Stony Point Parkway, Suite 185, Richmond, VA 23235

 • Organization mission and history

-• Demographic makeup of your board and of the community members you serve (e.g., gender, race, income level, age, sexual orientation, etc).
-How does your Board ensure an inclusive recruitment process that results in diversity of thought and leadership and represents the community you serve?
+• How does your Board ensure an inclusive recruitment process that results in diversity of thought and leadership and represents the community you serve?

 • Description of services offered and how they are provided.
+Please describe the demographics of the community you serve.
 What geographical areas or neighborhoods do you serve?
 If applicable, is this request to serve a targeted neighborhood or community?
-Does the community participate in program planning?
+How does the community participate in program planning?

 • How does the community learn about your organization and services?
 How are clients identified and referred to your organization?
 What are the project operating hours?
 Describe your organization’s physical space in relation to the program.
 Are there restrictions of access that inhibit easy use of program services (e.g., transportation, technology, etc.)?